-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 NPR's Carrie Kahn has more.

-According to prosecutors, he shot King once in the back of the head, looked around the class, made eye contact with several students, then shot King again.
+CARRIE KAHN: According to prosecutors, he shot King once in the back of the head, looked around the class, made eye contact with several students, then shot King again.
 Those two shots resonated far beyond the walls of E.O.
 Green Junior High in Oxnard.

 KAHN: Talk show host Ellen DeGeneres, as well as gay rights advocates around the country, took to the airwaves.
 They started Facebook tributes and held annual vigils.
 They said gay teens were facing an epidemic of bullying in schools.

-Prosecutor Maeve Fox told jurors he is a cold-blooded murderer.
+KAHN: Prosecutor Maeve Fox told jurors he is a cold-blooded murderer.

-Then, surprisingly, Fox also told jurors that there will not be any evidence in the trial about the victim's sexuality.
+KAHN: Then, surprisingly, Fox also told jurors that there will not be any evidence in the trial about the victim's sexuality.
 Fox said that question will never be answered.
 Prosecutors declined to comment for this story.

 KAHN: Laurie Levenson is a former federal prosecutor.

-Ms. LEVENSON: It doesn't really matter what the victim's actual sexual orientation was.
+LEVENSON: It doesn't really matter what the victim's actual sexual orientation was.
 What matters is what the defendant thought it was and whether the defendant killed him because he was against gays.

-But clearly, King's sexuality is the central focus of the defense's case.
+KAHN: But clearly, King's sexuality is the central focus of the defense's case.
 Attorney Scott Wippert told jurors that King was openly gay, wore makeup and girls clothing to school and constantly harassed his client.

-Jay Thomas, who heads the Rainbow Alliance, a local advocacy center, says everyone is anxious to put this case behind them.
+KAHN: Jay Thomas, who heads the Rainbow Alliance, a local advocacy center, says everyone is anxious to put this case behind them.
 But he says the issue of bullying and gay teens is still not being adequately addressed in the local schools.

-Carrie Kahn, NPR News.
+KAHN: Carrie Kahn, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.